AhmettCelik1/thread_synchronization/Readme.txt

-in order to build the minimal thread synchronization
+in order to build and run the minimal thread synchronization

 cd build
 cmake ..